dvoltaire/website-availability/README.md

 http://digitalocean.com
 ```
 ### Packages to install
-There is a `requirements.txt` with the all the depedencies to `pip install -r requirements.txt` prior running those producer and consumer scripts.
+There is a `requirements.txt` with the all the depedencies to `pip install -r requirements.txt` prior running the producer and consumer scripts.

 The Kafka-producer is a Python application that will collect every 30 seconds a few metrics from a list of website.
 Those metrics are: